CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 - Node 11: Checks the triangle inequalities a+b>c, a+c>b, and b+c>a.

 So, for Scalene triangles, you would primarily look at Nodes 10 and 11.
 Node 1 (which checks if any of the sides are less than or equal to zero) is a general check for validity and applies to all types of triangles, not just Scalene.
+Node 4, 6, and 8 are checking for the relationships among the three sides.

 **Isosceles and Equilateral Triangle**